 IRS Offer in Compromise for Individuals

-If you owe the government taxes, you need solid advice, not a salesman in your ear talking about 10% settlements and dashing good looks.
+If you owe the government taxes, you need solid advice, not a salesman in your ear talking about 10% settlements and personal relationships with IRS employees.
 This is not the time to be dazzled by cure-alls and flattery.
-You need real substance.
+You need real substance, solutions that work.

 The Offer in Compromise is Not –

 - Based merely on how much you owe,

 - Based on a percentage of what you owe, or any other eyeball test, and

 Here’s some quick guidance on the IRS Offer in Compromise.

 How Do I Know if I Qualify for the OIC?